Harvard Business School Essay Questions and Strategic Guidance, 2023-2024

-Harvard Business School (HBS) recently announced its essay question for the 2022–2023 application season.
-The good news is that the essay prompt is not new; in fact, HBS has used this exact question every year except one since the 2012–2013 application season.
-However, to anyone who has had their eye on HBS for a while, you might notice a key difference this year: a word limit!
-The school has never before prescribed a word count in connection with this prompt; in the past, the admissions committee let applicants decide how long—or short—their essay would be.
-The school eventually recognized the angst that making such a judgment call caused for candidates (as if determining what to write about was not challenging enough!), so it introduced the 900-word limit to provide a bit of guidance.
+Harvard Business School (HBS) announced its essay question for the 2023–2024 application season today.
+The good news is that this essay prompt is not new; in fact, HBS has used this exact question every year except one since the 2012–2013 application season, with the only notable change being the addition of an official word limit last season.
+In the past, the admissions committee had let applicants decide how long—or short—their essay would be, but after recognizing the angst that making such a judgment call caused for candidates (as if determining what to write about was not challenging enough!), it introduced the 900-word maximum to provide a bit of guidance.

-Beyond this change, however, the HBS essay prompt is familiar—at least to us.
+The HBS essay prompt is therefore very familiar—at least to us.
 Collectively at Gatehouse Admissions, we have coached hundreds and hundreds of applicants in crafting their HBS essay, and we have read thousands more submitted essays.
 Based on our experience, we have developed the following guidance to help you develop your essay.

 Essay prompt: As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?
 (900-word limit)